Albanian is an Indo-European language which forms its own branch

 by about 7.6 million people mainly in Albania and Kosovo, and also

-in parts of Macedonia, Montenegro, Serbia, Greece and Italy.
+in parts of Italy, Macedonia, Montenegro, Romania and Serbia.

 Albanian is thought by some scholars to be a descendent of Illyrian,